-TABLE 6 0: SUB-PRECINCT 4a INTENT AND DESIGN CRITERIA SUB-PF RECINCT INTENT SPECIF IC DESIGN CRITERIA Ь SPI1 Land Use DS 1 Land Use C SPI 1.1 Development provides a pedestrian connection between the Resort Sub-Precinct Ia and the South Bank Parklands via a pedestrian bridge crossing the Brisbane River and landing in the South Bank Parklands.
+TABLE 6 0: SUB-PRECINCT 4a INTENT AND DESIGN CRITERIA SUB-PF ECINCT INTENT SPECIF IC DESIGN CRITERIA Ь SPI1 Land Use DS 1 Land Use C SPI 1.1 Development provides a pedestrian connection between the Resort Sub-Precinct Ia and the South Bank Parklands via a pedestrian bridge crossing the Brisbane River and landing in the South Bank Parklands.
 Active uses within this Sub-Precinct are limited to Food and Drink Outlets on the bridge deck.
-Change to approval May 2018 - removal of words 'a dramatic slender arch a dramatic slender arch like DS 1.1 DS 1.2 The use is generally in accordance with the relevant provisions of Section 5.6 - Specific Use Criteria.
-The gross floor area of specified uses in the Sub-Precinct does not exceed the maximum GFA for any individual use category or the total GFA identified in Table 60.1 TABLE 60.1 MAXIMUM STANDARD AND PLANNED GFA USE MAXIMUM GFA Retail 50 m2 Total 50 m2 Note: A written calculation of the progressive total of GFA is to be provided and lodged with the Nominated Assessment to demonstrate compliance with GFA across the GWBIRD SPI 2 Built Form DS 2 Built Form Development is designed to provide alectructural form that is generally in accordance with the Declaration for Area B. Development connects into the core of Sub-Precinct Ia and lands at South Bank generally in the location identified in Figure 106.128 Development is designed having regard to the transport functionality and safety of the REX and Brisbane River.
-DS 2.3 DS 2.4 DS 2.5 The bridge design is to incorporate measures to protect the REX and riverside recreation areas from falling objects in accordance with the Bridge Design Criteria in Section 6.
-The bridge design incorporates lighting to highlight the structure as a feature of the night-time riverscape in accordance with the Lighting Management Criteria in Section 6.
-The bridge shall be designed in accordance with Figure 129a and 124b: 129b The bridge is designed to connect into the core development of Supprecinct 1a at lower podium level approximately RL21 and directly connect to the river terrace.
-The bridge design should incorporate an observation platform which does not impact s are to be o optimise he City and nk, provide a mum platform/ on area of viewing or CDL 7 Park, Park DS 3 accordance with the Public Realm Design Criteria in Section 5.6 and Figure 128. lude seating SPI 3.2 Public Realm New development comprises a dedicated component of the public realm and provides for unrestricted access for pedestrians.
+Change to approval May 2018 - removal of words ' a dramatic slender arch DS 1.1 DS 1.2 The use is generally in accordance with the relevant provisions of Section 5.6 - Specific Use Criteria.
+The gross floor area of specified uses in the Sub-Precinct does not exceed the maximum GFA for any individual use category or the total GFA identified in Table 60.1 TABLE 60.1 MAXIMUM STANDARD AND PLANNED GFA USE MAXIMUM GFA Retail 50 m2 Total 50 m2 Note: A written calculation of the progressive total of GFA is to be provided and lodged with the Nominated Assessment to demonstrate compliance with GFA across the GWBIRD SPI 2 Built Form DS 2 Built Form Development is designed to provide a structural form that is generally in accordance with the Declaration for Area B. Development connects into the core of Sub-Precinct Ia and lands at South Bank generally in the location identified in Figure 196.128 Development is designed having regard to the transport functionality and safety of the REX and Brisbane River.
+DS 2.3 DS 2.4 DS 2.5 The bridge design incorporates lighting to highlight the structure as a feature of the night-time riverscape in accordance with the Lighting Management Criteria in Section 6.
+The bridge shall be designed in accordance with Figure 129a and 124b.
+129b The bridge is designed to connect into the core development of Sub-Precinct la at lower podium level approximately RL21 and directly connect to the river terrace.
+The bridge design should incorporate an observation platform which bloes not impact on the unobstructed pedestrian path of the bridge and is designed generally in observation. are to be optimise the City and onk, provide a num platform/on area of viewing or SPI 3 Public Realm DS 3 accordance with the Public Realm Design Criteria in Section 5.6 and Figure 128. are to incl Public Realm as a rest ude seating point and SPI 3.2 New development comprises a dedicated component of the public realm and provides for unrestricted access for pedestrians.
 At each landing point to the northern and southern banks of the river, development will integrate with public access areas.
 The design of the public realm reflects the landscape vision, strategic principles and intents for the public realm and the overall landscape concepts and Sub-Precinct concepts set out in the Landscape Concept Report.
-DS 3.1 DS 3.2 DS 3.3 DS 3.4 The bridge is dedicated as a public realm connection, with public access for pedestrians.
+DS 3.4 The bridge is dedicated as a public realm connection, with public access for pedestrians.
 The bridge is designed for pedestrians and not for bicycles/cyclists or vehicles other than for emergency service vehicles.
-The bridge is designed generally in accordance with the Equitable Access Design Criteria in Section 6.
-The bridge is designed generally in accordance with the Crime Prevention 90% shade. provided for tail on the on platform is itional to the viewing or
+The bridge is designed generally in accordance with the Equitable Access Design Criteria in Section 6. on platform is itional to the